derekhawker/eslint-plugin-tonic-ui-react/README.md

 ```

 ## Rules

 ### Enforce use of colorStyle hooks instead of hardcoded color values

 ```
 "tonic-ui-react/enforce-color-mode": "error"
 ```

-This rule enforces the use of `useColorStyle` and `useColorMode` hooks from `@tonic-one/react` instead of hardcoded color values.
+This rule enforces the use of `useColorStyle` and `useColorMode` hooks from `@tonic-ui` instead of hardcoded color values.
 It automatically adds the necessary imports and hook calls, and replaces hardcoded colors with references to the colorStyle object.

 #### Options

 - `importSource` (string): The import source for the hooks.
-Defaults to `'@tonic-one/react'`.
+Defaults to `'@tonic-ui'`.
 - `colorStyles` (object): Custom color styles to supplement the base pattern.
 Should have `light` and `dark` properties, each containing nested objects of color values.

 Example: